Why a $3 Million Shift Toward International Equities Stands Out in a Mega-Cap Portfolio

 *Stock Advisor returns as of January 25, 2026.

 Jonathan Ponciano has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Alphabet, Apple, and Goldman Sachs Group.
-The Motley Fool recommends Caterpillar.
+The Motley Fool has positions in and recommends Alphabet, Apple, Caterpillar, and Goldman Sachs Group.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.